Speakeasy Logo

 Security schemes in OpenAPI

-Most APIs have some form of authorization and/or authentication, from simple API keys to scope-based OAuth 2 tokens on a tight rotation.
+Most APIs have some form of authorization and authentication, from simple API keys to scope-based OAuth 2 tokens on a tight rotation.
 APIs might support multiple methods in various combinations, so describing what goes where can become a bit of a challenge.
-OpenAPI helps by supporting a wide array of authorization and authentication methods, all of which can described under the larger umbrella of Security Schemes.
+OpenAPI helps by supporting a wide array of authorization and authentication methods, all of which you can describe under the larger umbrella of security schemes.

-Each security scheme has a unique name in the securitySchemes map, and the type field specifies which authentication or authorization method will be used from a predefined list of supported types.
+Each security scheme has a unique name in the securitySchemes map.
+The type field specifies which authentication or authorization method (from a predefined list of supported types) is used.

 Security types

-The following authorization/authentication types are supported by OpenAPI as of v3.1:
+The following authorization and authentication types are supported by the OpenAPI Specification 3.1:

-Here’s an example security schemes object with the sort of values likely to be used.
-The names are arbitrary and just used for clarity, but could be whatever you want.
+Here’s an example Security Schemes Object with the sort of values likely to be used.
+The names are arbitrary and just used for clarity.
+You can use any names you want.

-To learn more about different types of security schemes, take a look at the guides for API Key, HTTP Authorization (Basic, Digest, Bearer, and more), OAuth 2.0, OpenID Connect, or Mutual TLS.
+To learn more about the different types, take a look at the guides for the API Key, HTTP Authorization (including Basic, Digest, and Bearer), OAuth 2.0, OpenID Connect, and Mutual TLS security schemes.

 Security requirements

-Once these security schemes are defined, they can be referenced by the security keyword.
+Once these security schemes have been defined, they can be referenced by the security keyword.

-Learn more about security requirements in the Security Requirements section.
+Learn more about security in the security requirements documentation.

 Last updated on